-The conflict has significantly affected the State's role, reach and institutional capacity in government-held areas.
+The conflict has significantly affected the State's role, reach and institutional capacity in governmentheld areas.
+Foreign actors, including Iran, Russia and the Lebanese Hezbollah, and pro-GoS militias, exert significant influence over parts of the territory nominally under GoS control.
+Other foreign militia from Afghanistan, Pakistan and Iraq, mainly backed by Iran, also operate in Syria on the side of the GoS.
+The GoS controls only 15 % of the country's international land borders while the rest are being controlled by foreign actors.
+GoS allies control around 20 % of Syria's borders.
 In areas nominally under the government's control, its authority was reported to be 'dispersed, fragmented, and outsourced to multiple groups in the form of pro-regime paramilitaries, foreign powers and local militias'.
 This has also created overlapping structures that undermined centralised control by the government.
-Such areas include, for example, Dar'a, Homs, Hama, Aleppo, Deir Ez-Zor, Quneitra, Eastern Ghouta [Actors, 2.1, 2.3.4; Security 2020, 1.5.1].
+Such areas include, for example, Dar'a, Homs, Hama, Aleppo, Deir ez-Zor, Quneitra, Eastern Ghouta [Actors, 2.1, 2.3.4; Security 2021, 1.4.1, 1.5.1].